mediamonks/muban/docs/storybook.md

 configure(loadStories);
 ```

-Besides that, the config folder also contains the **webpack configuration** for development and a
+the **webpack configuration** for development and a distribution build is located in
-distribution build.
-It extends the base configuration from the project so it can reuse most of its
+`build-tools/config/storybook` It extends the base configuration from the project so it can reuse
-(loader) configuration.
+most of its (loader) configuration.